Devaraj-05/Live-Weather/README.md

-# Live_weather
+# Live Weather
-i developed this live_weather website using tml,css,javascript
+Live weather is a website through which we can get live weather condition of various cities. i developed this live weather website using html,css,javascript